JuneTheMistborn/Switch-DaySkipper/README.md

 15. After you bring up another menu, click on the "new" button and then ctrl+v (paste) into the text box that is brought up.

-16. After that make sure to press ok in all the menus, then install Atmel Flip from here: https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/FLIP.
+16. After that make sure to press ok in all the menus.

-17. The link will take you to a website that has download options at the bottom, click on the download that says Java Runtime Environment included.
+17. Now install Atmel Flip from here: https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/FLIP.
+The link will take you to a website that has download options at the bottom, click on the download that says Java Runtime Environment included.

 18. Then run the file that is downloaded and move through the installer without changing anything.